Eucalyptus wandoo: Distribution and habitat

-Wandoo occurs in the south west of Western Australia from Morowa in the north extending south through the Darling Range down to around the Stirling Range to the south coast near the Pallinup River.
-There is an outlying populations found to the east of Narembeen at Twin Reserve.
+Wandoo occurs in the south west of Western Australia from Morawa in the north extending south through the Darling Range down to around the Stirling Range to the south coast near the Pallinup River.
+There is an outlying population found to the east of Narembeen at Twine Reserve.
 It grows in sandy loams, clay loams or dark brown loamy soils and stony soils, that can contain laterite, granite or gravel as part of an undulating landscape.
 It is found along the base of the Darling Scarp and spreads south and east out into the Wheatbelt and as far as the Great Southern.
 It is native to the following IBRA bioregions; Geraldton Sandplains and Avon Wheatbelt in the north through the Swan Coastal Plain and Jarrah Forest to the Esperance Plains and Mallee in the south.

 Wandoo is absent from the high rainfall areas between these regions.
 Subspecies pulverea is less common and occurs between Cataby and Morawa.
 It is usually found at elevations of 100 to 300 m in valleys or on plateaux and ridges where there is a Mediterranean climate and most rainfall occurs in the winter months and there is an average rainfall of 500 to 1000 mm per annum although it can be dry for six to seven months of the year.
-The average temperature range is usually 2 to 35 C. It is often part of Jarrah forest in medium rainfall areas but is not usually found in high rainfall areas.
+The average temperature range is usually 2 to 35 C. It is often part of jarrah forest in medium rainfall areas but is not usually found in high rainfall areas.

 The tree forms an open woodland where it often forms the overstorey mixed in with jarrah and marri trees.

-Agricultural clearing has significantly altered the distribution of the tree and it now has a far for fragmented distribution and is mostly situated in conservation reserves, state forests, on roadside verges and as paddock trees.
+Agricultural clearing has significantly altered the distribution of the tree and it now has a fragmented distribution and is mostly situated in conservation reserves, state forests, on roadside verges and as paddock trees.

 It is able to grow in slightly saline soils and can tolerate salinity levels of 50–100 mS/m.
+It is regarded as a moderately salt tolerant species when compared to other species of Eucalyptus that are endemic to Western Australia.